-The first dose of the COVID-19 vaccine will most likely give you good protection from coronavirus.
+The first dose of the COVID-19 vaccine will most likely give you good protection against serious disease from coronavirus.
 However, you need to have both doses of the vaccine to give you the best protection.
 It also seems important to have both doses of the vaccine for longer-term protection from the virus.

 Like all medicines, no vaccine is completely effective – some people may still get COVID-19 despite having a vaccination, but this should be less severe.